← Back to all signals

 Why it matters for CRE

 Environmental and safety risks directly impact insurance costs, tenant retention, and property values.
 Flood and natural disaster risk are particularly important for long-term CRE investments.
 High crime areas see reduced foot traffic and higher turnover.
-311 complaint density reveals quality-of-life issues not captured by crime stats alone.
+Municipal complaint density reveals quality-of-life issues not captured by crime stats alone.
 These factors are weighted lower but can be deal-breakers.

 Signal position in the octagon